Content Components to Consider When Designing a Blog

 Pages

 Before you begin writing blog posts, you're going to need to build out a few primary components for your website.
-At the very least you'll need a home page and pages for your privacy policy as well as terms and conditions.
-Additionally, you may have other high-level pages like an about page, and so on.
+At the very least you'll need a home page and pages for your "privacy policy" as well as for "terms and conditions."
+Additionally, you may have other high-level pages like an "about" page, and so on.

-Likely, you'll want at least some of the content presented on pages like these stored in a database and not statically coded.
-That way, you can use whatever backend you use or build to update content without needing to update source code.
+You'll likely want at least some of the content presented on pages like these stored in a database and not statically coded.
+That way, you can use whatever backend to implement changes without needing to update source code.

-If you're using Django, the you have the Flatpages app at your disposal.
-This is a really powerful tool I highly recommend using if you're building with Django.
+If you're using Django, then you have the Flatpages app at your disposal.
+This is a really powerful tool and I highly recommend using it if you're building with Django.
 Take a look at two articles I wrote earlier on past implementations with Flatpages:

 If you're not using Django, you can easily build your own data model since there aren't a lot of moving parts.
 At the most basic level, you just need a field to store content and another to store the URL.
 And depending on your set up you may not even need the URL field.